VeritasTrial/ac215_VeritasTrial/src/data-pipeline/README.md

 # Data Pipeline

 Make sure you are in this directory.
-Also make sure to put `veritas-trial-service.json` that contains credentials for the VeritasTrial data service account under the `secrets/` folder in the root directory.
+Also make sure to put `veritas-trial-deployment.json` under the `secrets/` folder in the root directory.
 To run the data pipeline:

 ```bash
 make build